Frequently Asked Questions

 *For everyone’s health and safety, if anyone is sick or has been exposed to an illness, please wear a mask during the appointment.

-Yes, I can perform the service outdoors, whether in your yard or at a location of your choice (park, beach, etc).
-Please indicate this when booking with me.
+Yes, it can take place outside, whether in your yard or at a location of your choice (park, beach, etc).